Mini-Pupillage

 • Are from an ethnic minority background traditionally under-represented at the Bar

-Unfortunately, due to the volume of applications that we usually receive, we are unable to provide feedback to unsuccessful applicants.
+Unfortunately, due to the high volume of applications that we usually receive, we are unable to provide feedback to unsuccessful applicants.

 Thank you for your interest in mini-pupillage at Drystone Chambers.

-Further reading: You may be interested to read the Bar Council’s brochure Becoming A Barrister which provides a fascinating insight into a truly dynamic and challenging career.
+You may be interested to read the Bar Council’s brochure Becoming A Barrister which provides a fascinating insight into a truly dynamic and challenging career.

 Good luck ahead!